-Like many students, sophomore Maggie Crawford ’16 planned an internship as part of her college experience.
-Unlike most others, her internship was also an international adventure—in India.
+Like many students, Maggie Crawford ’16 planned an internship as part of her college experience.
+Unlike most others, her internship was also a study abroad international adventure—in India.

 Maggie, who is studying international marketing, an individually planned major, worked as a structural advisor for the Mysore Resettlement and Development Agency (MYRADA).
 In her role, she was responsible for counseling on operations and organizational improvements in MYRADA’s programs that benefit disadvantaged populations.